-Why ?
+Why \\?

-- This is for the case that L is empty. - Then, the value of pointer L must be set to point to the new node in the function DeleteLastNode. - This can only be done by passing &L in the call of the function.
+- This is for the case that the list in the calling function is empty. - Then, the value of pointer (e.g., L1) to the first element of that list must be set to point to the new node created in the function InsertNewLastNode. - This can only be done by passing &L1 in the call of the function InsertNewLastNode.